Asset management -- everybody does it (or should do it). But when it comes to the data center, asset management can be a different beast entirely.

 Lane, a former senior director of IT at Symantec Corp., added that data center assets at their lowest level include the number of boxes and their serial numbers -- things you can see.
 But things you can't see -- like the air conditioning required to keep those boxes from overheating -- should count as an asset and be quantified and tracked.

 Greg Lenox, president and CEO of Entuition Inc., in Norcross, Ga., calls assets like AC and T1 line access "logical assets" and believes they're every bit as important as physical assets such as hardware, boards, cables and racks.
-Unfortunately, some data
+Unfortunately, some data center managers don't realize the two types of assets are equally important.

 "If you miss the logical, then you've missed a big part of the equation," he said.
 "People fail in this area a lot because they look at assets as something physical they can hold."